 If you're using the default home directory of

-/u/dt/, the resulting file is
+/u/dt, the resulting path is

 COPYAGNTjob should run under the user ID that was created for the zDC process, so that user ID owns the

-dtzagentfile.
+dtzagentbinary.
 If this is inconvenient, you can also use the

 chgrpcommands to reset the owning user and group for the

-dtzagentfile after running
+dtzagentbinary after running

 For example, create a member named